Affine Grassmannians and the geometric Satake in mixed characteristic: Generalities on perfect schemes

 We will also consider the perfection of certain pro-algebraic spaces.
-Let $\{X_i\}$ be a projective limit of algebraic spaces, with the transition maps $X_{i+1}\to X_i$ given by affine morphisms.
-Then the pro-algebraic space $X=\underleftarrow\lim X_i$ is also an algebraic space and it is easy to show
+Let $\{X_i\}$ be a projective system of algebraic spaces, with the transition maps $X_{i+1}\to X_i$ being affine.
+Then the pro-algebraic space $X=\underleftarrow\lim X_i$ is also an algebraic space and it is easy to show that